Setting expectations

 They didn’t ask me if this was OK, it was a statement.

-The hotel here in Nottingham were setting my expectations and I think they did a really good job.
+The hotel here in Nottingham was setting my expectations and I think they did a really good job.
 I arrived and checked in with no issue as I knew the room would be the same, but the bathroom would be bigger.

 Talk about it in your next team meeting, it works a treat.